Rhuthvik-D/Rhuthvik-D/README.md

 - 🌱 I’m currently learning: Data Structures and Mobile App Developement
 - 👯 I have been doing projects on: Java, SQL, JavaScript
 - 💬 Ask me about: anything, I am happy to help
--:black heart: Interests: travel, internet culture, video games, Marel, Food
+-:black heart: Interests: travel, internet culture, video games, Marvel, Food
 - ⚡ Fun fact: One of my crazy fantasies is to get into a fist fight. 🖖

 <br/>